ooici/ion-integration/README.txt

     Step 4. bin/buildout (you run this as many times as you change buildout.cfg and/or its parent files.

     If you do bin/buildout you will use developement.cfg which gets the latest release of ioncore-python.
-If you wish to use your development version of ioncore-python then do bin/buildout -dev-integration.
+If you wish to use your development version of ioncore-python then do bin/buildout -c dev-integration.cfg.
 This assumes that ioncore-python is in the same directory as the ion-integration project.

     Step 5.